NEB73/capstone-case-study-cyclystic/vertopal.com_capstone.md

 **Phase -- 6 Act**

-**Recommendations**
+**Top Three Recommendations** <br><br>
-1.Is to target the month of june to advertize and execute marketing campaign since that is the most interactive and high usage month for customers <br>
+1.Is to target the month of june to advertize and execute marketing campaign since that is the most interactive and high usage month for customers <br><br>
 2.Target the the shoreline locations more since that where most of the customer use the bikes locations like,Adler Planetarium,Buckingham Fountain
-,Burnham Harbor,Dusable HarborField Museum,Lake Shore Dr & Monroe St,Lake Shore Dr & North Blvd,McClurg Ct & Illinois St,Michigan Ave & Oak St,Millennium Park,Montrose HarborShedd Aquarium,Streeter Dr & Grand Ave,Theater on the Lake <br>
+,Burnham Harbor,Dusable HarborField Museum,Lake Shore Dr & Monroe St,Lake Shore Dr & North Blvd,McClurg Ct & Illinois St,Michigan Ave & Oak St,Millennium Park,Montrose HarborShedd Aquarium,Streeter Dr & Grand Ave,Theater on the Lake <br><br>
-3.To create a a month sample plan to test out for a lower price so that customers can see the use of subscription by adding a subscribers bike section in each station where some of the bike can only be accessed by subscribers.<br>
+3.To create a a month sample plan to test out for a lower price so that customers can see the use of subscription by adding a subscribers bike section in each station where some of the bike can only be accessed by subscribers.<br><br>